grayhemp/pgcookbook/explaining_psqlrc_startup_file.md

     \timing

-You can find the [.psqlrc](.psqlrc) file containing all the described above itself in [PgCookbook](README.md).
+You can find the [psqlrc](psqlrc) file containing all the described above itself in [PgCookbook](README.md).